maxexcloo/Minstall/README.md

 Run on a freshly installed server under root, may not work under an already setup server!

 No warranty.
-For help visit #minstall on Freenode and ask your question (I'm busy with school so repsonse times may be slow...)
+For help visit #minstall on Freenode and ask your question (I'm busy with school so response times may be slow...)

 Compatibility
 =============